Poland at the UEFA European Championship: Euro 2020

 Poland managed to qualify for the UEFA Euro 2020 but not without skepticism after some of Poland's poor performance in qualifiers.
-However, Poland was unfortunate to be drawn with two very strong opponents, Spain and Sweden – both will be the first time Poland encounter against in the Euro.
+However, Poland was unfortunate to be drawn with two very strong opponents, Spain and Sweden.
 The last opponent was Slovakia who won the Euro qualifiers play-offs over Northern Ireland.

 The tournament was a major catastrophe for the Polish side, as the team started its run with a shock 1–2 defeat to Slovakia, with Wojciech Szczęsny registered to the history in an unfabulous style as the first goalkeeper to score an own goal.
-Poland then fought back to gain a respectable 1–1 draw to Spain in Seville, all thanked for Robert Lewandowski, who then scored two goals in Poland's eventual 2–3 defeat to Sweden to end Poland's tournament in a disappointing last-place finish.
-All two losses of Poland occurred in Saint Petersburg.
+Poland then fought back to gain a respectable 1–1 draw to Spain in Seville, all thanks to Robert Lewandowski, who then scored two goals in Poland's eventual 2–3 defeat to Sweden to end Poland's tournament in a disappointing last-place finish.
+Both lost matches of Poland took place in Saint Petersburg.